ThinkPad X series: X230

-X230i is just an i3-equipped version of a regular X230 without Bluetooth.
+The X230i is just an i3-equipped version of the regular X230 without Bluetooth.

 X230s

 The X230s is a China market only model.
 More akin to later X240 instead of the X230, it gained many of the design cues later found on the X240 and were equipped with Intel 3rd Gen ULV CPUs, a thinner and lighter design while on an Ultrabook, and Power Bridge, which adds a secondary internal battery and allows hot swapping the main external battery without shutting the system down.

 X230 Tablet

 The ThinkPad X230 Tablet was announced on 15 May 2012 and replaced the earlier X220 Tablet.
 The ThinkPad X230t is not compatible with previous series 3 docking stations (4337 and 4338) and is only compatible with the UltraBase series 3 "slice base".
 The X230t has a touchscreen with stylus support whereas the X230 has no touchscreen.
 The X230T also has a full size display port whereas the X230 has a mini display port.